Custom Dashboards

 4 | Expand scope filter bar | Click to open a query builder, then create queries to refine the entities that you want to see.
 As you enter text, the scope filter bar suggests options for each part of the query, including property names, operators, values, and connectors. |

 5 | Add tile | A tile is a single, self‑contained visualization or data panel on the dashboard grid.
 Each tile represents one configured view of data.
 Click to open the AVAILABLE TILES panel, then click a tile to add to your dashboard.
 When you add a tile, the Tile configuration page opens.
 Each tile type has specific configuration settings and other options.
-To learn more about configuring a specific tile type, see the Tiles reference page. |
+To learn more about configuring a specific tile type, see the Adding tiles to your dashboard. |

 6 | More action options | Provides additional dashboard‑level actions, such as exporting or sharing it, full-screen mode, and a delete option.
 You can able to export the dashboard in CSV, JSON, or PDF formats. |